 Castle Rock State Park

 Castle Rock is an immensely popular park.
-Maybe half of all visitors to the park are rock climbers, carrying big pads and other equipment, here to climb the large craggy tufa formations.
+Maybe half of the park's visitors are rock climbers, carrying big pads and other equipment, here to climb the large craggy tufa formations.
 The other half are hikers here to see the waterfall, although in summer it's only a trickle, and the magnificent panoramic view of the San Lorenzo River Valley from one of the highest spots in the Santa Cruz Mountains, with the fog-shrouded Pacific Ocean in the distance.

 Castle Rock doesn't have a whole lot of good hikes other than the one described below; a lot of people seem to come here just to find a spot to sit and enjoy the view.
-Much of the park outside the Saratoga Gap/Ridge Trail loop is covered with tanoak-dominated woods that are dry-looking and not especially interesting.
+Much of the park outside the hike recommended below is covered with tanoak-dominated woods that are dry-looking and not especially interesting.
 What's more, the sound of gunfire makes it hard to enjoy a walk in these areas.

 Castle Rock has quite a bit of poison oak.

 Park in the Castle Rock lot for $8.00, or about 50 yards up the street in the Saratoga Gap lot for free.
 On a nice summer afternoon, you might have trouble finding parking in either lot, and "no parking" signs on the street prevent you from parking anywhere else.

 From the parking lot, the worn and heavily-used trail leads downhill through tanoak forest.
 After half a mile, the trail crosses the creek and comes to an intersection with the Goat Rock Trail.
 An remarkably big tree grows at this intersection.
 Stay to the left, continuing downhill to the waterfall viewing platform.
 The waterfall itself is a thin stream of water that runs over a sheer cliff; you can't get a really good look at it since it's almost directly below the platform.